-- Shared ownership at low equity shares can usually be accessed by lower earning households (than First Homes) and requires a smaller deposit.
-However, this is a potentially less attractive route to eventual ownership because monthly outgoings remain high.
-The occupant has to pay a significant monthly rent as well as service charges and other costs, so it can be harder for them to save funds to buy out a greater share in the property over time. - Rent to Buy requires no deposit, thereby benefitting those with sufficient incomes but low savings.
-It is more attractive than renting but results in a much slower accumulation of the funds that can provide an eventual route to ownership than the other tenures discussed above. - 99.
-In conclusion, all of these products may provide value to different segments of the local population, with shared ownership at a 10% equity share potentially allowing average earning households to get a foot on the housing ladder, while Rent to Buy is helpful to those with little or no savings for a deposit, and First Homes may provide a better long-term investment to those who can afford to access it.
+- charges and other costs, so it can be harder for them to save funds to buy out a greater share in the property over time. - Rent to Buy requires no deposit, thereby benefitting those with sufficient incomes but low savings.
+It is more attractive than renting but results in a much slower accumulation of the funds that can provide an eventual route to ownership than the other tenures discussed above. - 94.
+In conclusion, all of these products would provide value to different segments of the local population, with shared ownership at a lower than 25% equity share potentially allowing lower earning households to get a foot on the housing ladder, while Rent to Buy is helpful to those with little or no savings for a deposit, and First Homes (especially at 50% discount) may provide a better long-term investment to those who can afford to access it.